-I will be a post-doc at Berkeley AI Research Lab (BAIR), starting Fall 2019, and an Assistant Professor at Institute for Interdisciplinary Information Science (IIIS) at Tsinghua University from Fall 2020.
+I will be an Assistant Professor at Institute for Interdisciplinary Information Science (IIIS) at Tsinghua University from Fall 2020.

 I am interested in the intersection between computer vision and robotics.
 Specifically, I want to explore how to utilize the prior knowledge we have from computer vision to do robot manipulation tasks both more efficiently and effectively.
 This not only involves understanding how to use the previous visual experiences but also potentially needs re-designing robotic learning algorithms to better handles the visual states.
 Thus, it is a co-design problem between vision and robotics.
 As a testing benchmark, I work on autonomous driving applications, both in simulation and in the real world.

 Previously, I obtained my Ph.D. degree from UC Berkeley, advised by Prof. Trevor Darrell and B.E. from the Computer Science Department at Tsinghua University.

 I welcome highly motivated and strong undergrad students and Ph.D. candidates to join our lab.
 If you are interested, please feel free to send me your resume and transcript via email.